sagarishere/sudoku-backt/README.md

 - **Constraint Matrix**: Maps the Sudoku rules to a binary matrix containing $729$ rows (all possible cell-row-value candidates) and $324$ columns (the constraint headers representing cell, row, column, and box constraints).
 - **Dancing Links (DLX)**: Employs a toroidal, circularly doubly-linked list node grid.
 The recursive search chooses the constraint column with the fewest active rows (minimum size heuristic) and covers/uncovers rows using Knuth's pointer manipulation algorithm.
 Pre-existing clues on the board are pre-covered at startup to optimize execution.

+### 3. Bitmask Backtracking
+An optimized DFS backtracking engine.
+Instead of searching lists or maintaining dynamic doubly linked pointers, it stores the state of placed numbers in each row, column, and $3\times3$ box as bits inside $9$ integers (`rowsUsed`, `colsUsed`, `boxesUsed`).
+Checking validity resolves via single bitwise AND (`&`) operations, placing a digit updates via bitwise OR (`|`), and backtracking clears via bitwise AND NOT (`&^`).
+This completely eliminates memory allocation and pointer-chasing, keeping all state within ultra-fast CPU L1 cache or registers.

 ---

 ## Configuration (`settings.txt`)